sakshig10/Customer_Churn_Prediction/README.md

 - The DNN (Deep Neural Network) model showed lower performance, possibly due to its complexity and potential overfitting.

 ## Impact of Project Outcome
+It can be utilized for data-driven decision-making for telecom customer management.
 The outcomes of this project have several practical implications for telecom companies:
 - Improved Customer Retention: By accurately predicting customer churn, telecom companies can take proactive actions to retain customers, such as offering personalized promotions or marketing strategies or better customer support.
 - Cost Reduction: Reducing customer churn can significantly lower the costs associated with acquiring new customers.
-- Data-Driven Decision Making: The project emphasizes the importance of data-driven decision-making in telecom customer management.

 This project serves as a practical example of using machine learning to address a real-world problem and showcases the impact of predictive analytics on customer retention and company profitability.